cavo789/vscode_tips/readme.md

 > [https://marketplace.visualstudio.com/items?itemName=junstyle.php-cs-fixer](https://marketplace.visualstudio.com/items?itemName=junstyle.php-cs-fixer)

 Automatic correction of the quality of PHP code formatting thanks to quality standards (e.g. PSR2), which can be overloaded through a configuration file.

+Once installed, go to the `Command Palette` (<kbd>CTRL</kbd>-<kbd>SHIFT</kbd>-<kbd>P</kbd>) and select `php-cs-fixer: fix this file` to correctly format the file.

+Note: you can add PHP-CS-FIXER as a global dependency (thus for all your projects) by running `composer require friendsofphp/php-cs-fixer global` on the command line.

+php-cs-fixer is using a `.php-cs` file for his configuration; there are a lot of items that can be configured.
+See [https://github.com/FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) for more information's.

 <!-- below, content of ./060-extensions/php/php-docblocker/readme.md -->